Parameters of Hecke algebras for Bernstein components of p-adic groups: Introduction

 For classical groups (symplectic, special orthogonal, unitary) we run into the problem that some representation theoretic results have been proven over $p$-adic fields but not (yet) over local function fields.
 We overcome this with the method of close fields \cite{Kaz}, which Ganapathy recently generalized to arbitrary connected reductive groups \cite{Gan1,Gan2}.

 \begin{thmintro} \textup{(see Corollary \ref{cor:4.5})} \\ Let $\Rep (G)^{\mf s}$ be a Bernstein block for a reductive group $G$ over a local function field.
-Then there exists a Bernstein block $\Rep (\tilde G )^{\tilde{\mf s}}$ for a reductive group $\tilde G$ over a $p$-adic field, such that: \begin{itemize} \item $G$ and $\tilde G$ come from "the same" algebraic group, \item $\Rep (G)^{\mf s} \cong \Rep (\tilde G)^{\tilde{\mf s}}$ and $\mc H (\mc O,G) \cong \mc H (\tilde{\mc O},\tilde G )$, \item the parameters for both these affine Hecke algebras are the same. \end{itemize} \end{thmintro}
+Then there exists a Bernstein block $\Rep (\tilde G )^{\tilde{\mf s}}$ for a reductive group $\tilde G$ over a $p$-adic field, such that: \begin{itemize} \item $G$ and $\tilde G$ come from ``the same" algebraic group, \item $\Rep (G)^{\mf s} \cong \Rep (\tilde G)^{\tilde{\mf s}}$ and $\mc H (\mc O,G) \cong \mc H (\tilde{\mc O},\tilde G )$, \item the parameters for both these affine Hecke algebras are the same. \end{itemize} \end{thmintro}

-For quasi-split classical groups the parameters of the Hecke algebras were determined in \cite{Hei1}, in terms of M\oe glin's classification of discrete series representations \cite{Moe3}.
-We extend this to pure inner forms of quasi-split classical groups, and to groups isogenous with one of those.
+For classical groups over $p$-adic fields the parameters of the Hecke algebras were determined in \cite{Hei1,Hei3}, in terms of M\oe glin's classification of discrete series representations \cite{Moe3}.
+With a generalization of this method and a closer analysis of the resulting parameters we prove: